OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Run tests to verify valid install.**

 OpenMDAO has a large test suite which allows you to check and make sure all of the functionality of OpenMDAO will work on your system.
 You can run these tests yourself to double check your installation.
-It only takes a couple minutes to run them all.
+It takes only a couple of minutes to run them all.

 Type the following to run all tests.